cameron314/concurrentqueue/README.md

 Why use concurrent data structures at all, then?
 Because they're gosh darn convenient!
 (And, indeed, sometimes sharing data concurrently is unavoidable.)

-Note also that the implementation is *not* exception safe, so if you use exceptions, make sure that they can't be thrown from within the constructor and assignment operator of your object type.
+Note also that the implementation is (presently) *not* exception safe, so if you use exceptions, make sure that they can't be thrown from within the constructor and assignment operator of your object type.
 The queue itself never throws any exceptions (even for memory allocation failures, which it handles gracefully).

+My queue is also not NUMA aware, and does a lot of memory re-use internally, meaning it probably doesn't scale particularly well on NUMA architectures; however, I don't know of any other lock-free queue that *is* NUMA aware (except for [SALSA][salsa], which is very cool, but has no publicly available implementation that I know of).

 ## High-level design